Damen Group

 The Damen Group is a Dutch defence, shipbuilding, and engineering conglomerate company based in Gorinchem, Netherlands.

 Though it is a major international group doing business in 120 countries, it remains a private family-owned company.

 Damen Shipyards Group is a globally operating company with more than 50 shipyards, repair yards, and related companies − as well as numerous partner yards that can build Damen vessels locally.
 Since 1969 it has designed and built more than 5,000 vessels and delivers over 150 vessels annually.
 With over 30 shipyards and related companies worldwide, Damen is involved in ship construction as well as maintenance and repair activities.
-It has a wide product range, including tugs, workboats, patrol craft, cargo vessels, dredgers, superyachts and fast ferries.
+It has a wide product range, including warships, patrol craft, tugs, workboats, cargo vessels, dredgers, superyachts and fast ferries.
 Product design and engineering are carried out in-house and a broad range of designs are available.

 History

 Overview

 Damen was established in 1927 in the town of Hardinxveld-Giessendam in the Netherlands by Jan and Marinus Damen.
 The two brothers ran a successful, mainly Dutch-oriented, shipyard for decades.
 Over the years they managed to build up a small, but loyal customer-base.
 Damen Shipyards Hardinxveld, located about 10 km from the Damen Group headquarters in Gorinchem, still exists today.
 It is specialised in designing and building workboats, especially 'multi cats' and shoalbusters.
 In 1969 Jan Damen's son, Kommer Damen, took over.